Indonesia AirAsia Flight 8501: AirAsia

 An emergency call center was established by the airline for the families of those who were on board the aircraft, and an emergency information center was set up at Juanda International Airport to provide hourly updates as well as lodging for victims' relatives.
 Smaller posts were also opened at Soekarno–Hatta International Airport and Sultan Hasanuddin International Airport.

 On 31 December 2014, Indonesia AirAsia retired the flight number QZ8501, changing the designation of its Surabaya-Singapore route to QZ678.
 The return flight number was also changed, from QZ8502 to QZ679.
 The Surabaya-Singapore route by AirAsia was then terminated on 4 January 2015.
+The route was reopened on 25 March 2023, with flight number QZ478 serving the sector.
+But as of May 2024, the route has been suspended again.

 Subsequent to the 1 December 2015 NTSC report as to the causes of the crash, the airline said it had already implemented improved pilot training.